Image transformation

 Limitations

-- Transformation functions can only be applied to image files located within a site’s /uploads/ directory.
+- Transformation functions can only be applied to image files in a site’s /uploads/ directory.

 - If the size of an image is not specified, VIP will default to: